petkaantonov/bluebird/README.md

     grunt build --features="core simple_thenables"

-The above builds the minimal build you can get.
+The above builds the most minimal build you can get.
 You can add more features separated by spaces from the above list:

     grunt build --features="core simple_thenables filter map reduce"

 The custom build file will be found from `/js/browser/bluebird.js`.
-It will have a comment that lists the disabled and enabled feautures.
+It will have a comment that lists the disabled and enabled features.

 Note that the build leaves the `/js/main` etc folders with same features so if you use the folder for node.js at the same time, don't forget to build a full version afterwards (after having taken a copy of the bluebird.js somewhere):